 Require new nonresidential developments along major thoroughfares and collector roadways to provide cross-access to adjacent developments to reduce the number of curb-cuts.
 (84) Require connections to existing or future adjacent developments, as depicted on the Future Land Use Map.
 The number of connections should increase based on the number of lots in the subdivision.
 (112) 4 Continue park improvements.
-City Manager or Designee Complete the planned improvements at Wilson Park and Bayfront Park.
+Parks Director & Recreation and Parks Commission Complete the planned improvements at Wilson Park and Bayfront Park.
 (65) General fund 5 Continue proactive and assertive code enforcement.
-City Manager or Designee Maintain or increase the number of code enforcement actions.
+Permitting Official & Planning Board Maintain or increase the number of code enforcement actions.
 (100) Current city staff time 6 Focus efforts on historically- and culturally- significant amenities.
-City Manager or Designee Renovate amenities such as the Southern Pacific Depot, Main Street Theater, and Fire Station.
+Economic Development Director & Main Street Board Renovate amenities such as the Southern Pacific Depot, Main Street Theatre, and Fire Station.
 (144) • Hotel/motel fund, general fund, and grant funding opportunities 7 Ensure adequate funding resources to support the upcoming Plan Port Lavaca actions.
-City Manager or Designee Finance director to maintain checklist of upcoming budget needs and requests.
+Finance Director & Department Heads Finance director to maintain checklist of upcoming budget needs and requests.
 (130) • General fund 8 Beautify the community with a special emphasis on its corridors.
-City Manager or Designee Develop a Community Clean-Up Calendar customized to Port Lavaca's specific needs and prepare a packet of information to provide to the Sponsor Group coordinator that outlines the tasks, expected outcomes, applicable rules, tips for requesting donations, and other logistics details.
+Parks Director & Parks Board Develop a Community Clean-Up Calendar customized to Port Lavaca's specific needs and prepare a packet of information to provide to the Sponsor Group coordinator that outlines the tasks, expected outcomes, applicable rules, tips for requesting donations, and other logistics details.
 Designate a staff member or appoint a community volunteer to coordinate the program and manage any associated budget.
 (113) • Hotel/motel fund, general fund, and grant funding opportunities Participate in the Keep Texas Beautiful or Keep America Beautiful program.
-(113) 9 Promote tourism opportunities in Port Lavaca.
-City Manager or Designee Review materials from the International Ecotourism Society and Texas Parks and Wildlife to assess the potential benefits and demands of becoming an ecotourism destination.
+(113) - 9 Promote tourism opportunities in Port Lavaca.
+Economic Development Director, Parks Director & Parks Board Review materials from the International Ecotourism Society and Texas Parks and Wildlife to assess the potential benefits and demands of becoming an ecotourism destination.
 If desirable, include ecotourism elements into the RESTORE projects.
 (132) • Hotel/motel fund and general fund Pursue an ecotourism certification and develop a policy statement to define ecotourism in Port Lavaca.
 (139) • Identify the desired placement and path of a boardwalk in Port Lavaca.
 Consider developing a detailed plan for the boardwalk design.
 (135) • Establish a coordination meeting between the City and the PLMST Board of Directors to plan at least two joint events each calendar year.
 (148) •